Privacy Policy — Smartensity

 Audit note.
 Full AI request and response contents are stored in the ai_requests table to ensure transparency of algorithmic decisions and the ability to reproduce errors.
 This data contains fragments of the User's profile and pain flags.
 See: retention limits in section 7 and disclosure rules in section 5.

-Note on the Coach Q&A chat (distinct from the onboarding chat).
+Note on the Coach Q&A chat (distinct from the onboarding form).
 The Coach Q&A chat is the in-app conversation where you ask questions about your active training plan and receive AI-generated answers.
-It is a separate data store from the onboarding interview: onboarding messages are captured inside ai_requests.request_json (see the first row above), whereas the Coach Q&A turns are persisted as their own conversation threads (chat_conversations) and message rows.
+It is not onboarding: onboarding is a structured form (no AI conversation, see section 3.2), whereas the Coach Q&A turns are persisted as their own conversation threads (chat_conversations) and message rows.
 Because you may mention injuries or pain in these questions, this content can include special-category health data (Art.
-9 GDPR) and is treated accordingly: it falls under the same explicit health-data consent and is erased on account deletion (see sections 4, 6, and 7).
-[NEEDS LAWYER REVIEW — confirm the existing Art.
-9(2)(a) explicit health-data consent given at onboarding adequately covers free-text health disclosures the User volunteers in the Coach Q&A chat, or whether a distinct consent / just-in-time notice is required at the chat surface.]
+9 GDPR) and is treated accordingly: it falls under the same explicit health-data consent.
+Coach Q&A messages are retained for no more than 30 days and then automatically hard-deleted, and are hard-deleted immediately on account deletion (see sections 4, 6, and 7).

 3.5.
 Technical and diagnostic data